The Kenwood TS-570D(G) transceiver

-However, you will recognize like me that the DSP features offered with this TS-570D cannot be bypassed as they provide a much better audio comfort than any other analog transceiver and many modern solid-states competitors.
+However, on the air, you will recognize that the DSP features offered with this TS-570D cannot be bypassed as they provide a much better audio comfort than any other analog transceiver and many modern solid-states competitors.
 Complementary, the fact to be able to tailor all signals going in or going out the transceiver and even hear your own transmission if you want to is not a luxury.

 Saying that, this small transceiver is probably also as powerful as many expensive challengers, at least in emission, generating a very clear modulation.

-For its price the TS-570D is a winner, a world class transceiver that I warmly recommend to all users, young and older, mainly casual who does not every day work in conditions of heavy QRM, pile-ups or when bands as as crowded as the 40 meter on weekends...
+For its price, the Kenwood TS-570D transceiver is a winner, a world class transceiver that I warmly recommend to all users, young and older, mainly casual who does not every day work in conditions of heavy QRM, pile-ups or when bands as as crowded as the 40 meter on weekends...
 In all other circumstances this TS-570D transceiver is made for you !

 Small is beautiful !

 The "pluses" of the TS-570D(G) are:

 Perform in emission like any high-end model from Icom, Kenwood or Yaesu

 Great look, excellent cosmetic, quality material, qualified servicing